 Where to sleep in Nuwara Eliya

-One of the reasons that makes Nuwara Eliya one of the places to visit in Sri Lanka is the Victorian style architecture, a good example of which can be found in the Oatlands by Jetwing hotel, a small boutique hotel that only has 4 lovely, cozy rooms located in a picturesque cottage.
+One of the reasons that makes Nuwara Eliya a must see is the Victorian style architecture, a good example of which can be found in the Oatlands by Jetwing hotel, a small boutique hotel that only has 4 lovely, cozy rooms located in a picturesque cottage.
 Check here for current rates and here for reviews

 How to get to Nuwara Eliya